Common hot water repairs and how we fix them.

 Turn off the gas supply : If your gas hot water heater is leaking then you’ll also need to turn off the gas.
 There should be another pipe running into the system, also with a tap or lever attached.
 Turn this off too.

-Did you know that most manufacturers won’t cover the terms of your hot water system warranty if it isn’t installed or serviced by a licensed hot water technician or qualified hot water plumber.
+Additionally, most manufacturers won’t cover the terms of your hot water system warranty if it isn’t installed by a licensed hot water technician or a qualified plumber.
 Hot water tanks are an expensive appliance so why would you risk voiding your warranty by installing it yourself or employing the services of someone who isn’t licensed?